salbalkus/CausalTables.jl/paper/paper.md

 underlying ground truth (encoded via interventions on the SCM).
-An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations, with each draw depending on realizations from draws preceding it temporally. `CausalTables.jl` provides a simple, user-friendly way to define an SCM, sample data randomly from it, and compute or approximate the underlying true values (determiend by the SCM) of several common causal effect parameters.
+An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations, with each draw depending on realizations from draws preceding it.
+`CausalTables.jl` provides a simple, user-friendly way to define an SCM, sample data randomly from it, and compute or approximate the underlying true values of several common causal effect parameters.

 By addressing these two major challenges, `CausalTables.jl` simplifies and accelerates the development of tools for statistical causal